 - Time of day when you are most productive

-Just as it’s important to work when you say you will, it’s important to give yourself time off when you’ve promised it.
+Just as it’s important to work when you say you will, it’s important to give yourself time for home life when you need it.
 Don’t extend the work day too far beyond what you planned, at the risk of burning yourself out.

 In your planning, consider the following:

 - Do the highest priority tasks first

 - Plan your day around your own natural cycles—do the hardest work when you have the most energy throughout the day